ZK-Garage/plonk/plonk-book/src/chapter_3.md

 The concept of lookup tables is to use precomputed tables in Plonk which allows circuits to be encoded more efficiently.
 These tables contain the most commonly used computation units which are very expensive to compute each time like XOR or AND operation between bit strings, or common hash functions such as AES-128 or SHA-256...etc.
 This removes the aspect of circuit complexity needed to compute the function, so the complexity of the SNARK depends only on the size of the function's domain.

 The Plonk circuit would then contain another type of gates (lookup gates) besides the original addition, multiplication and constant gates.
-In ARK-PLONK, we use PlonKup, a ZK-SNARK that integrates plookup into PlonK in an efficient way.
+In this PLONK lib, we use PlonKup, a ZK-SNARK that integrates plookup into PlonK in an efficient way.
 Before we explain how PlonKup works, we will introduce the original [plookup]((https://eprint.iacr.org/2020/315.pdf) ) definition.

 #### PLOOKUP
 The PLOOKUP protocol takes sequences $(f_1,f_2,...,f_n)$ and $(t_1,t_2,...,t_d)$ and checks that every value in the first sequence $(f_i)_{i\in [n]}$ appears in the second $(t_i)_{i\in [d]}$: $$ (f_i)_{i\in [n]}\subset (t_i)_{i\in [d]}$$ where $f_i$ is the compressed tuple $(input_i,output_i)$ and $(t_1,t_2,...,t_d)$ is the lookup table containing all valid compressed input-output pairs.
 We define $(t_i)$ as: